cafebazaar/blacksmith/docs/UnderTheHood.md

 # How it works

-AghaJoon is forked from [Pixiecore](https://github.com/danderson/pixiecore).
+Blacksmith is forked from [Pixiecore](https://github.com/danderson/pixiecore).

 Booting a Linux system over the network is quite tedious.
 You have to set up a TFTP server, configure your DHCP server to recognize PXE